jamesg1/React-Powerball-Demo/README.md

 * Cypress used for E2E Frontend tests
 * ESLint and Prettier used for code formatting and standards
 * Precommit hooks on unit tests and linting
+* CircleCI integration with github to run unit tests

 ### Prerequisites
 To build and run this project it requires Node and npm/yarn.